Garlic and onion substitutions for seasonal cooking

 • Spring onions

-Tip: The green tops of green onions do not hold up to long sautéing.
-Save them for garnishing or quick cooking at the end.
+One thing to keep in mind: the green tops of green onions don’t hold up to long cooking.
+Save them for a garnish or stir them in at the very end.

 • Spring onions